 I am already using fillers.
 Do I need a facelift?

 Fillers and other non-surgical modalities such as Botox, lasers, Microneedling and skin tightening techniques such as Profound are a great way to deal with the earliest signs of aging.
 While they can all put off or delay a facelift, at a certain point, your skin is going to begin to droop and sag.
 And though certain fillers that provide an improvement in facial volume may also result in a slight lift to the treatment areas when properly placed, they cannot address significant sagging in the skin that requires surgery for improvement.
+Non-surgical procedures are a compliment to surgery, not a substitute.

 Will a facelift hurt under local anesthesia with sedation?